 So, whether you are a seasoned freelance writer or are simply seeking a new start, this article will act as your complete guide to freelance writing sites.

-Whilst Upwork has received mixed press in recent years, with some claiming that the platform devalues freelance writing (Freelance To Freedom), the truth is, if you have time to put into developing your UpWork profile, you will be rewarded with some great freelance writing work.
+Whilst Upwork has received mixed press in recent years, with some claiming that the platform devalues freelance writing, the truth is, if you have time to put into developing your UpWork profile, you will be rewarded with some great freelance writing work.